Rhoda-23/alx-zero_day/0x03-git/README.md

-We are the leaders of tomorrow
+We will be the leaders of tomorrow